-The speed of energy efficiency improvements: Though many improvements have been implemented at the level of individual devices, a system-based view as opposed to a device based view is often lacking.

-Sub-optimal use of public procurement to act as leverage and create a forceful demand side and a critical mass: Beyond energy efficiency criteria for individual devices and equipment, public procurement should first of all adopt a systemic view in order to spot and avoid rebound effects47.
-It can be also tool to provide wide scale acceptance and spread of technologies, be it particularly energy efficient ones or state-of-the-art ones though the tool of pre-commercial IT48 procurement.

-Limited user awareness and slow behaviour change.
+- The speed of energy efficiency improvement on the device level: Though many improve on energy efficiency, this tendency is not yet ubiquitous.
+In particular, a system-based view as opposed to component and device based view is often lacking. - Sub-optimal use of public procurement to act as leverage and create a forceful demand side and a critical mass: Beyond energy efficiency criteria for individual devices and equipment, public procurement should first of all adopt a systemic view in order to spot and avoid rebound effects47.
+It can be also tool to provide wide scale acceptance and spread of technologies, be it particularly energy efficient ones or state-of-the-art ones though the tool of pre-commercial IT48 procurement. - Limited user awareness and slow behaviour change.
 The vast majority of users, for example, are unaware that their desk-top computers come loaded with energy saving features that simply need to be enabled.
 Informatics support teams and indeed purchasing departments are still ignorant of the steps that could be taken to improve an organisations IT infrastructure efficiency as well as performance.